About the Rangers

 Moors Valley Country Park is a joint venture between Dorset Council and Forestry England.

 The Park and Visitor Centre are looked after by a team of Rangers employed by Dorset Council.
 They are responsible for the management of the Country Park area including the play areas, lakes, rivers, meadows and woodland extending north up to and including Potterne Wood.
 They also provide environmental education sessions for school groups, organise and run the events programme and provide visitor services in the Visitor Centre.

 The Dorset Council Ranger team at Moors Valley are part of the wider Coast and Greenspace team.
-Visit the Dorset for You website for more information.
+Visit the Dorset Council website for more information.

 The Forest at Moors Valley is looked after by Forestry England and is part of 8,000 hectares of woodland and heath they manage between Dorset and Surrey.
 For more information on how you can enjoy our forests locally and nationally and to find out more about the work of Forestry England please visit the Forestry England website.